Victoria's Secret? Concealed Assets

 Source: L Brands' 2017 10-K

-If you take a look at the L Brands' balance sheet you'll see a rather peculiar thing: under the "Shareholders' Equity" line there's a negative number!
-In strict accounting terms this means that the company has more liabilities than assets.
+If you take a look at the L Brands' balance sheet, you'll see a rather peculiar thing: under the "Shareholders' Equity" line, there's a negative number!
+In strict accounting terms, this means that the company has more liabilities than assets.
 More colloquially, the company has negative "book value".

 This seems like an incredibly weird thing for a company whose stock currently trades for about $44.00.
 Would you be willing to pay $44.00 for a piece of paper that says you owe an additional $2.56?
 Hopefully not!
 And yet, that's exactly what's happening here.
 My belief that markets are stupid is the reason I end up reading all these damn 10-Ks, but paying $44.00 only to owe an additional $2.56?
 No way are markets that stupid.
 Even if the shareholders were out to lunch, surely the company's lenders would notice and refuse to provide more capital… but they don't seem to mind the situation either.
 All of this suggests one thing: there's something missing from the balance sheet!
-If you're an accounting nerd you might have already guessed what it is.
-But, for those who are still left scratching their heads, here's a clue: the missing assets are right in the company's name!
+If you're an accounting nerd, you might have already guessed what it is.
+But for those who are still left scratching their heads, here's a clue: the missing assets are right in the company's name!
 It's the brands!
 More specifically, it's the brands which the company has built up from scratch (as opposed to purchased).
 A company is only allowed to show the value of brands on its balance sheet if it has paid for them in a transaction [4].
 They're not allowed to show a value for a brand they've created from scratch.
-In L Brands' case that's an important thing to understand.
-The "Victoria's Secret" brand is one of the most recognizable across the globe (it is, after all, synonymous with "sexy") and yet the company gets no credit for it on the balance sheet.
+In L Brands' case, that's an important thing to understand.
+The "Victoria's Secret" brand is one of the most recognizable across the globe (it is, after all, synonymous with "sexy"), and yet the company gets no credit for it on the balance sheet.

 Adding the Brand Value to the Balance Sheet

 When I'm manipulating financial statements, I always like to keep my assumptions noticeably conservative.
 Generally, this results in using smaller numbers than what might be true: assuming less growth, using a smaller interest rate when discounting future lease obligations, setting my "buy" price below what I think the stock is worth, etc. You might assume that I would do the same thing here - set the value of the brand lower than what it might otherwise be.
 I am, after all, adding an asset to the balance sheet; underestimating seems more conservative than purposely overestimating.
-Well you'd be wrong.
+Well, you'd be wrong.
 Here's why: Adding a brand [5] asset to the balance sheet (and increasing the equity by an equal amount!) will change four of the metrics I normally use to measure a company's value:

-- Return-on-Capital-Employed (ROCE)
+- Return on Capital Employed (ROCE)

-A change in those last two metrics won't really matter in this case: "Growth-in-Book-Value-per-Diluted-Share" and the "Market-Capitalization-to-Book-Value" were both very large negative numbers before I started messing around with the balance sheet… and that's an indication that measuring this company off of those metrics probably isn't a good idea.
-As such I'm going to focus on the first two numbers.
+A change in those last two metrics won't really matter in this case: "Growth in Book Value per Diluted Share" and the "Market Capitalization to Book Value" were both very large negative numbers before I started messing around with the balance sheet… and that's an indication that measuring this company off of those metrics probably isn't a good idea.
+As such, I'm going to focus on the first two numbers.

-By adding or subtracting an asset from the balance sheet I'll be amending the value of "Capital Employed" which in turn will affect "Return-on-Capital-Employed" and "Free-Cash-Flow-Return-on-Capital-Employed".
+By adding or subtracting an asset from the balance sheet, I'll be amending the value of "Capital Employed" which in turn will affect "Return on Capital Employed" and "Free Cash Flow Return on Capital Employed".
 Here's what those two metrics look like in equation form:

 Since "Capital Employed" is in the denominator [6], increasing it will lower the metrics.
 Since the goal is to be conservative, I'm going to overestimate the value of the brand.
 Here's my thinking: it is much easier to hit my metrics if you assume less capital employed.
-If I gave the company a brand worth $6 billion I would expect them to earn more than if I gave them one worth $3 billion: more valuable brands should be able to draw more purchases or higher prices from customers.
+If I gave the company a brand worth $6 billion, I would expect it to earn more than if I gave it one worth $3 billion: more valuable brands should be able to draw more purchases or higher prices from customers.
 So, if the brand is actually worth $6 billion, but I assume it's only worth $3 billion, then the company is going to look amazing!
-They're getting to use $6 billion worth of assets but are only being measured as if they're using half of that!
-As such, a conservative estimate here is to actually over estimate the value of the brand.
+It is getting to use $6 billion worth of assets but is only being measured as if it is using half of that!
+As such, a conservative estimate here is to actually over-estimate the value of the brand.
 If I do that, and if the company still looks good, then I think we've got a winner!

 So, what is the value of the brand?
-I'm hardly an expert on these things, in fact I don't have a damn clue how you actually measure their value [7].
+I'm hardly an expert on these things.
+In fact, I don't have a damn clue how you actually measure their value [7].
 Luckily, I have a friend who comes across this issue from time to time for legal cases he works on.
 So, I asked him.
 He suggested using estimates from a few companies [8].
 Only one of those companies has a figure listed for Victoria's Secret (which presumably doesn't include L Brands' other brands): $6.245 billion [9].
 Another company produced a similar list of companies but didn't have Victoria's Secret listed [10].
 There was, however, a lot of overlap for the two lists.
 Large brands like Apple (AAPL), Amazon (AMZN), Ikea, and McDonald's (MCD) showed up on both.
 As such, I was able to compare the valuations for the two lists to get an estimate of how far off they were from each other.
 Turns out my suspicions were right: estimating brand values is hard.
 The company which produced my $6.245 billion estimate seems to be valuing brands at twice the price of the other company's estimates [11].
 That means my range of estimates is probably somewhere in the $3.125 to $6.245 billion range.
-Since we're being conservative I'm going to go with $8.00 billion [12].
+Since we're being conservative, I'm going to go with $8.00 billion [12].

-Now that we have the balance sheet all worked out we can check the numbers.
+Now that we have the balance sheet all worked out, we can check the numbers.

 The Numbers

 As always, I'm striving to ensure that I use conservative assumptions across the board.
 I have, for example, capitalized the future lease obligations and treated the gift cards as part of the capital structure [13].
-Using conservative assumptions gives me comfort in case I have to let something small slide in order to justify buying the stock - if the company looks okay under the darkest of assumptions it's probably actually doing pretty good.
+Using conservative assumptions gives me comfort in case I have to let something small slide in order to justify buying the stock - if the company looks okay under the darkest of assumptions, it's probably actually doing pretty good.

 Return on Capital Employed